GarrickZ2/Image-Denoising/README.md

-Run the training command to start the training process, please note that most of the configuration parameters are specified in the configuration YAML file (e.g., number of steps, learning rate, batch size, metrics, etc.) so you may read the YAML file to find more about them.
-You may also change them to run properly in your compute (e.g., configure the number of GPUs).
+Run the training command to start the training process.
+Please note that most of the configuration parameters are specified in the configuration YAML file (e.g., number of steps, learning rate, batch size, metrics, etc.), so you may read the YAML file to find more.
+You may also change them to run correctly in your compute (e.g., configure the number of GPUs).

 ```bash
 python train.py -opt ./Denoising/Options/PNGANRealDenoising_Restormer.yml --pretrained_weights ./Denoising/pretrained_models/real_denoising.pth